WhereIM/app-ios/Pods/GRDB.swift/README.md

 }
 ```

-The `prepare(_:)` function returns a tuple made of a [prepared statement](#prepared-statements) and an optional [row adapter](#row-adapters).
+The `prepare` method returns a tuple made of a [prepared statement](#prepared-statements) and an optional [row adapter](#row-adapters).
 The prepared statement tells which SQL query should be executed.
 The row adapter can help *presenting* the fetched rows in the way expected by the row consumers (we'll see an example below).

+The `fetchCount` method has a default implementation that builds a correct but naive SQL query from the statement returned by `prepare`: `SELECT COUNT(*) FROM (...)`.
+Adopting types can refine the counting SQL by customizing their `fetchCount` implementation.

+### Fetching From Custom Requests

 A Request doesn't know what to fetch, but it can feed the [fetching methods](#fetching-methods) of any fetchable type ([Row](#fetching-rows), [value](#value-queries), or [record](#records)):